The school has multiple teams that play in the North West Junior Soccer Association competition during Terms 2 and 3 each year.

 Specialist Art Program

-Please contact Jess Joseph, Specialist Arts Teacher for any further information.
+Please contact Garth Cochrane, Specialist Visual Art Teacher, for any further information.

 SAPSASA stands for South Australian Primary School Amateur Sports Association.